 3. What is the best way to access the Lloyd Noble Center with a wheelchair?

-Marked handicapped parking is available on the southeast side of the Lloyd Noble Center parking lot, and the best entrance to use to the building is at the lower southeast corner, near the Kerr McGee Courtside Club.
+Marked handicapped parking is available on the southeast side of the Lloyd Noble Center parking lot, and the best entrance to use to the building is at the lower southeast corner, near the Chesapeake Energy Courtside Club.

 Once inside the building, greeters will help direct you to the elevator at the south end of the arena.
 Reserved seating for guests in wheelchairs and their attendants is available on the east side of the arena, just behind sections LE3 and LE4, and on the north side of the arena at sections LN4 and LN5.
 For a map of handicapped entrances, please see the bottom of this page.